yegor256/blog/_posts/2016/jul/2016-07-11-mistakes-in-agile-manifesto.md

 This doesn't mean that we should indefinitely [burn]({% pst 2015/jun/2015-06-02-how-to-estimate-software-cost %}) customers' money.
-Yes, we should be developing at some given speed, but we should always remember whose money we're spending&mdash;customers' money.
+Yes, we should be developing at some given speed, but we should always remember whose money we're spending---customers' money.
 The Manifesto doesn't say anything about the cost of development and that's probably because it was written by those who make money (programmers), not those who spend it (customers).
 We must therefore remember that any project is first of all a money burning machine.
 That's why